codebuddies/codebuddies/contributing.md

 ## The first 6 steps to take if you want to contribute to this open-sourced project:
 1. Add your name on the google doc [bit.ly/codebuddies-hangouts-platform-v2-googledoc](http://bit.ly/codebuddies-hangouts-platform-v2-googledoc) if your name is not listed, and you want to be recognized as a collaborator.
 2. Say hello on the [#codebuddies-meta channel in the Slack](https://codebuddiesmeet.slack.com/messages/codebuddies-meta/).
-One of us will add you as a collaborator to the repo, so that you'll be able to commit and push/pull to the app!
-You can also ask `@linda` for a code walkthrough of the app.
+Feel free to ask questions here, or to ask for someone to review your pull request.
 3. [Install Meteor](https://www.meteor.com/install) and Node: [docs.npmjs.com/cli/install](https://docs.npmjs.com/cli/install) if you don't already have them installed.
 4a.
 Please star this repository!
 We need to reach 100 stars so that we can apply to the [Open Collective](https://opencollective.com/opensource/apply).
 4b.
 Fork this repository!
 Once you have a copy of this repo on your own account, clone this repo to your computer by typing in something like: